Kelvintrc/alx-low_level_programming/0x0A-argc_argv/README.md

 	-If you rename the program, it will print the new name, without having to compile it again

 	-You should not remove the path before the name of the program
+1. Silence is argument carried out by other means - The program prints the number of arguments passed into it.
+The program prints a number, followed by a new line.